-Climate change prize, initiatives
+Climate curriculum prize, initiatives

 Aerial photo of a winding bayou, the left side lined with a single street of homes surrounded by sparse wetlands stretched out into the horizon.